GabeSolarCheats/SolarHub/README.md

 By being a part of our Discord server, you agree to Discord's TOS and our TOS.

-Do not try to crack out script or reverse engineer if you do so without ethical hacking permissions you will be blacklisted from our services our services were previously stated above.
+Do not try to crack our script or reverse engineer if you do so without ethical hacking permissions you will be blacklisted from our services our services were previously stated above.

 Refunds or chargebacks are not permitted if you chargeback you will be blacklisted from using our services.